belfargamedev/belfargamedev.github.io/src/content/posts/adjusting-boat/index.md

 ## Defold

 I stumbled across Defold as an alternative to Godot in a Reddit post, I believe.
-It's highlights are "free forever", "easy cross-platform" and "production ready".
+Its highlights are "free forever", "easy cross-platform" and "production ready".
 And it uses Lua, with an embedded code editor!

 It has a good amount of tutorials and it seems like a capable engine, but...
-I have to admit it, I could not force myself into learning this new interface and understand how the scene files linked together and what were its base classes.
+I have to admit it, I could not force myself into learning this new interface and understand how the scene files linked together and what are its base classes.
 It is not what I'm looking for at the moment.
 I want to have fun creating solutions via code, and that's where our next - and hopeful - last choice comes in.

 ## LÖVE

 First of all, excelent name, but where does it come from?
 It seems there is no consensus or definitive story.
-And second of all, strictly speaking, it is not a game engine, it's a Lua framework game development.
+And second of all, strictly speaking, it is not a game engine, it's a Lua game development framework.
 But what is the difference?

 A game engine provides all the tools for developing a game, usually providing a GUI (graphical user interface) and a set of tools that facilitates the import of assets and the export of the game itself.
 A framework is just the library that connects the low level operations - like rendering and input handling - to a higher level code (with a Lua script, in our case) or an easier API access.
 All the other tools and benefits need to be created from scratch.